 private:

-// The expression parameter controls the side of the array
+// The expression parameter controls the size of the array

 public: